 Jack Johnson, the inventor, represents little more than an interesting historical footnote.
 He owes his fame and infamy to his boxing exploits and his violation of social norms.

-While the Jim Crow Museum claimed that the monkey wrench was named after its inventor, Charles Moncky, not all historians agree.
-Herb Page, for instance, wrote in a 2002 article entitled “Reach For The Wrench” in the Fine Tool Journal that Moncky was neither responsible for the tool’s inventions nor its name, and that the latter stemmed from the wrench’s appearance:
+While the Jim Crow Museum stated that the monkey wrench was named after its inventor, Charles Moncky, not all historians agree.
+Herb Page, for instance, wrote in a 2002 article entitled “Reach for the Wrench” in the Fine Tool Journal that Moncky was neither responsible for the tool’s invention nor its name, and that the latter stemmed from the wrench’s appearance:

 Of course, over the years, some speculation indicated that the original inventor, a man named Monk or Monck was responsible for the name.
 However, this has been refuted by diligent historical and patent research.
 New England industrial pioneers, Loring Coes and Laurin Trask, around the end of the 19th century related the more plausible account.
 They indicated that the term “monkey wrench” was already in use prior to Coes’ early patent (1841) and referred at that time to the earlier English type of adjustable wrench where you turned the handle to adjust the jaws.